Stool233/logseq-store/pages/locks.md

 			- contended case
 				- In the worst-case, cost of failed atomic operations + spinning + goroutine context switch +   thread context switch.
 					- ....But really, depends on degree of contention.
+			- “How does application performance change with concurrency?”
+				- how many threads do we need to support a target throughput?   while keeping response time the same.
+				- how does response time change with the number of threads? assuming a constant workload.
+				-
 		- let’s use it, smartly! (a few closing strategies) -